-Subscription business models are the latest trend for startup entrepreneurs, and that shouldn’t come as too much of a surprise when you consider the success of Birchbox, Dollar Shave Club, Netflix and many others.
+Subscription business models have been a hot trend for startup entrepreneurs, and that shouldn’t come as too much of a surprise when you consider the success of Birchbox, Dollar Shave Club, Netflix, and many others.
 On the surface, companies offering a subscription service—curated boxes, recurring deliveries or digital subscriptions—may seem too good to be true, but to thrifty consumers, they’re presenting a great deal with exposure to new products, a wide variety of content or incredibly low prices for repeat-use consumable goods.

 Entrepreneurs interested in jumping into the subscription business won’t be alone as subscription services are one of the fastest growing segments in the current economy.
 However, there are important details to learn before launching a subscription business or adding one to your current list of services.

 The following snapshot provides a quick overview of some of the opportunities and challenges that await you if you choose to embrace this type of business model.

 Subscription businesses have been successful with a variety of startup methods such as the freemium model

 Convert one-time customers into long-term relationships